-Possible sale puts 'spring' in Man Utd fans' step
+Man Utd fans have 'spring in step' over Glazers

 Speaking to BBC Radio 4's Today programme, he added: "If that [selling the club] is not their intention, they need to clear that up pretty quickly and they haven't done so."

+Must also said any new ownership structure "must embed supporters, including a degree of fan share ownership, in their operating model".

+It added: "Manchester United's fans are its greatest asset and hold the key to unlocking the true value of any football club.
+That relationship has to be one of equals - sharing in ownership and unified with the same goals."

-In 2012, the Glazers sold 10% of their holding via a stock listing and have sold further shares in the following years.
+In 2012, the Glazers sold 10% of their holding via a stock listing and have sold further shares in the subsequent years.

-British billionaire Sir Jim Ratcliffe, 70, said he would be interested in buying United following a Bloomberg report that the Glazer family were willing to sell a minority stake but then later stated the owners had told him they did not want to sell.
+British billionaire Sir Jim Ratcliffe, 70, said in August he would be interested in buying United following a Bloomberg report that the Glazer family were willing to sell a minority stake but then later stated the owners had told him they did not want to sell.

+Economist Lord O'Neill led an attempt to buy the club by a group known as the Red Knights in 2010.

+He did not rule out another bid when speaking to BBC Radio 4's Today programme.

 Rumfitt said Must members would "judge any prospective owner on their merits".